 These coffees taste equally great even when brewed cold, simply perfect during the hotter months of the year.

 Until a few years ago, the Indian market was filled with the same old mass produced instant coffee and filter coffee, with certain brands ruling the shelves.
+It’s one of the best coffee available in India.

 - Though the competition has been fierce, Blue Tokai has been able to break out of the mass production and introduce Indians to the taste of higher quality brews, ones that are grown in artisan farms by artisan farmers and roasted in smaller batches to maintain the flavour.